 There are many types of spoons used for cooking:

 1. Taste Spoon

-Spoons are very essential while having food.
-This spoon used for food tasting.
+Spoons are very essential when having food.
+This spoon is used for food tasting.

 2. Cocktail Spoon

 The cocktail spoon is a long-handled spoon.
 It is used to stir drinks and mix them in long drink glasses or beer glasses.
-This type of Spoons is present in the Bar.
+This type of spoon is present in the Bar.

 3. Baby Spoon

-This is a very small size of Spoon and it’s used by babies to eat food.
+This is a very small spoon, and it’s used by babies to eat food.